The Subterraneans: Character key

 Kerouac often based his fictional characters on friends and family.

 Criticism and literary significance

 The position of jazz and jazz culture is central to the novel, tying together the themes of Kerouac's writing here as elsewhere, and expressed in the "spontaneous prose" style in which he composed most of his works.
 The following quotation from Chapter 1 illustrates the spontaneous prose style of The Subterraneans:

 Film version

-A 1960 film adaptation was release by Metro-Goldwyn-Mayer to capitalize on the book’s success.
-The producers changed the African American character of Mardou Fox, Kerouac's love interest, to a young French girl (played by Leslie Caron) to better fit both contemporary social and Hollywood palates.
-While it was derided and vehemently criticized by Allen Ginsberg, among others, for its two-dimensional characters, it illustrates the way the film industry attempted to exploit the emerging popularity of this culture as it grew in San Francisco and Greenwich Village, New York.
+A 1960 film adaptation was released by Metro-Goldwyn-Mayer to capitalize on the book’s success.
+The producers changed the African-American character of Mardou Fox, Kerouac's love interest, to a young French girl (played by Leslie Caron) to better fit both contemporary social and Hollywood palates.
+While it was derided and vehemently criticized by Allen Ginsberg, among others, for its two-dimensional characters, it illustrates the way the film industry attempted to exploit the emerging popularity of this culture as it grew in San Francisco and Greenwich Village.